abahmed/Deer/docs/GitHub-workflow.md

     git push -u origin "LOCAL_BRANCH_NAME"
     ```

-4. Create a [Pull Request(PR)](https://help.github.com/articles/using-pull-requests/) to the branch **develop**.
+4. Create a [Pull Request(PR)](https://help.github.com/articles/using-pull-requests/) to the branch **master**.
 To notify the reviewer that will review this PR, you can write r? @USER_NAME

 5. After getting reviewers' feedback - if something needs to be changed, added, removed or fixed and these changes  are minor (means you didn't get **r+**, just fix it in a new commit on the same branch

     ```
     git commit --fixup SHA1_OF_THE_PREVIOUS_COMMIT (You can get it using **git log**)
     ```